By Theresa Krampe

 Neo-Victorianism has by now become a shorthand for a variety of works that engage with Victorian literature, culture, or aesthetics (Banerjee, n.pag.).
-Examples include literary fiction such as John Fowles’ The French Lieutenant’s Woman (1969) or Eleanor Catton’s The Luminaries (2013), various films, TV-series, and adaptations, the steampunk movement, and even theme parks such as Dickens World, Kent.
+Examples include literary fiction such as John Fowles’ The French Lieutenant’s Woman (1969) or Eleanor Catton’s The Luminaries (2013), various films, TV-series, and adaptations, or the Steampunk movement.

 Questions of imperial ideologies in the game and the ways in which the presence of the Empire is felt in the 19th century capital, e.g. through ethnic and linguistic diversity, by far extends the scope of this brief entry and warrants a discussion of its own.

 These problematic dimensions violently surfaced during what became known as ‘gamergate’ in 2014, when self-identified gamers engaged in online harassment of feminist critics and their allies.